isaaclins/QR-Code/README.md

 ## Introduction

-Welcome to the Project Name!
+Welcome to the QR-Code Project!
 This project is a databank connected via MySQL server to a Java program.
 The Java program accepts a GET request to a specific URL and retrieves information about an item from the database.
 The retrieved information includes the price, location, and category of the item.

 ## Features